-Last time around, we talked about productivity and how some simple changes in the way you view things can make a world of different in your success.
+Last time around, we talked about productivity and how some simple changes in the way you view things can make a world of difference in your success.

-We learnt that action oriented self-talk is one of the best ways to get yourself out of a procrastination hump and starting to take action consistently.
+We learned that action oriented self-talk is one of the best ways to get yourself out of a procrastination hump and starting to take action consistently.

 Let’s jump right into today’s post.

 We discussed Self-Discipline in 10 Days, the remarkable book by Theodore Bryant, in the last post about productivity.
 We learnt from that we have metaphorical Jekyll and Hyde in our minds that both want different things for us – Jekyll to get us taking action and Hyde to keep us stuck in procrastination doldrums.
 And I showed you how to tackle Hyde and get more Jekyll in your life.

 In his book, Bryant points out that numerous studies have shown that the greatest obstacle to personal success is fear of failure.
 Our past failures hold a strange power over us – the stench of them thwarting attempts to try something again.